 To forward the extension to another number, enter the number in the edit box and click the adjacent button.
 It should turn red with Forward To on the button.
 Click the button again to cancel forwarding.

-Voice Mail
+You can enter seven or more digit offsite numbers, if your extension has Offsite Forwarding permissions.
+A leading 9 is not required, but you must enter a 1 if your telco requires it.
+See your system administrator for details.

-The voice mail button, located at the lower left hand corner of the screen, will turn red if there is unread voice mail in one of the voice mail boxes setup in the Tools->Configure screen.
+Voice Mail The voice mail button, located at the lower left hand corner of the screen, will turn red if there is unread voice mail in one of the voice mail boxes setup in the Tools->Configure screen.
 When button is clicked, a separate voice mail window will pop-up that allows you to review and manage your voice mail.
-See the next section Voice Mail Access from NexDial for details.
+See the next section Yoice Mail

+Access from NexDial for details.